-The second operating screen displays the square yards, gallons sprayed and distance in feet traveled as well as the asphalt tank temperature and target temperature for burner control.
+The second operating screen displays the square yards, gallons sprayed and distance in feet traveled as well as the asphalt tank temperature.
 The accumulated values can be used for recording shots or the area and distance can be used for dry measuring.
 The accumulated values will exceed the displayed values after 999,999.
 The temperature is displayed as 999 when the RTD is not connected to the computer.